There are now 3 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 2 UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) successful submission of appropriate ethics applications; (2) complete the necessary training to a satisfactory standard; and (3) submit a project prototype.
+Indicative assessments in this unit are as follows: (1) successful submission of appropriate ethics applications; (2) complete the necessary training to a satisfactory standard; and (3) submit a project prototype.
 Further information is available in the unit outline.

 - Unit Coordinator(s)